 ILTA, Utah, and all things innovation

-“The solution is not about lawyer vs. non-lawyer.
+Level Legal's Leigh Vickery writes about the week in innovation: her panel at ILTA and law firm innovation, the Utah Supreme Court decision, and the guest column she wrote about what that decision could mean for legal innovation beyond A2J: "“The solution is not about lawyer vs. non-lawyer.
 It is not about whether the Big Four shows up.
 Those are still binary approaches.
-Let’s build solutions with companies that think like Amazon, creating ecosystem-based solutions outside of traditional legal channels.”
+Let’s build solutions with companies that think like Amazon, creating ecosystem-based solutions outside of traditional legal channels.”"